ravi9/misc-scripts/llamacpp/windows-bench/README.md

 - ~25 GB free disk space (build trees + the `gemma-4-12B-it-Q4_K_M.gguf` model is ~7.3 GB).
 - A **Developer Command Prompt for VS 2022** is the safest shell.
 A regular `cmd` works if `vswhere.exe` can locate the VS Build Tools install — both build scripts auto-call `vcvars64.bat` from the latest install.

-The two build scripts referenced below are the ones generated for this project:
+The build scripts and supporting files for this guide are available in the repository: https://github.com/ravi9/misc-scripts/tree/main/llamacpp/windows-bench

+The two primary build scripts are:
 - [llamacpp_vulkan_build.bat](llamacpp_vulkan_build.bat)
 - [llamacpp_openvino_build.bat](llamacpp_openvino_build.bat)